scrapy/scrapy/docs/intro/tutorial.rst

-Now, after extracting the data, the ``parse()`` method looks for the link to the next page, builds a full absolute URL using the ``response.urljoin`` method (since the links can be relative) and yields a new request to the next page, registering itself as callback to handle the data extraction for the next page and to keep the crawling going through all the pages.
+Now, after extracting the data, the ``parse()`` method looks for the link to the next page, builds a full absolute URL using the :meth:`~scrapy.http.Response.urljoin` method (since the links can be relative) and yields a new request to the next page, registering itself as callback to handle the data extraction for the next page and to keep the crawling going through all the pages.

 What you see here is Scrapy's mechanism of following links: when you yield a Request in a callback method, Scrapy will schedule that request to be sent